eclipse/vorto/docs/documentation/vorto-repository/eclipse-vorto-integration/search-eclipse.md

 ---
 {% include base.html %}

-## Searching Models Using the Eclipse Vorto Plug-ins
+## Searching Models Using the Eclipse Vorto Toolset

 This section details the following topics: